Cam-4587/Portfolio-3-Weather-App/README.md

 ![Data validation for choices 1 and 2](/assets/images/data_validation_choices_1_and_2.png)

 ### **Choices 3 and 4**
-Data validation is added for choices 3 and 3 so that if an invalid value is input for the city or if no input is entered, then the user is prompted to enter the input for the city again.
-For choice 4, if the user inputs a date that isn't in the correct date format or if nothing is entered, then the user is prompted to enter the date again.
+Data validation is added for choices 3 and 4 so that if an invalid value is input for the city or if no input is entered, then the user is prompted to enter the input for the city again.
+For choice 4, if the user inputs a date that isn't in the correct date format, nothing is entered or the date given is out of range, then the user is prompted to enter the date again.

 ![Data validation for choices 3 and 4](/assets/images/data_validation_choices_3_and_4.png)